brunocalogero/blog/content/blog/building-my-engineering-ethos.md

   - I'd also recommend something that preferably makes you grow.
 Defining what makes you grow is a whole different discussion so I will assume you have a vague idea of what that might be.
 - To illustrate this quote, I'll use none other than myself:
   - With the obvious advent of AI and Large Language Models (LLMs), and my experience building the product, it was obvious that a lot of our core offering could be automated.
-  - Yes I know, I know, this might be giving off "jump on the hype train" vibes but hear me out, this is just an easy example.
   - Indeed, the core flow involves uploading files (95%+ of which are PDFs).
 These files are used as evidence to questions.
 It was therefore a no-brainer for me to fill the need by attempting to automate the process of answering the questions.
   - This came in the form of delivering a concrete demo.
 This demo has to be "palpable" and inspiring.
 Viewers must see the vision immediately.
 You have to be telling a story.
 - Taking a look at the more successful people around me, I keep on seeing countless examples like this one.